-Being in the airline industry for the past 2 decades, I have seen the evolution of airline distribution firsthand.
-And let me tell you, the introduction of New Distribution Capability (NDC) has been game-changing for the industry.
+We have seen the evolution of airline distribution firsthand.
+And let us tell you, the introduction of New Distribution Capability (NDC) has been game-changing for the industry.

 But why is NDC important to an airline?
-I’m here to demystify that for you.
+We are here to demystify that for you.

 Traditionally, airlines have two options for selling their flights – on their website or through a third-party channel, such as an Online Travel Agency (OTA), consolidator, corporate booking tool, and so on.
 On their website, airlines have complete control over the customer experience.
 They can track every customer interaction, know what customers are looking at and if they make a purchase, and offer additional services such as seat selection and baggage fees.
 However, via third-party channels they have limited visibility, and airlines don’t always know what has been booked until they receive the booking confirmation.